Skip to main content

 mode_1515brake short (BRS)Speed-dependent brake.
 Brake torque is proportional to motor speed.
 The higher speed, the higher brake torque.
 The motor in this mode never accelerates.

-*If you set non-existing mode, the driver will set freewheel mode.
+*If you request a non-existing mode, the driver will yield into freewheel (mode 0).

 warning